kenanpelit/dotfiles/README.md

 ./install.sh
 ```

-The script provides the following options:
+The installation script provides the following options:
 - Install all configurations
 - Install specific configurations
 - Uninstall all configurations